Taxxx/javaee-6-demos/spring-mvc/README.md

 Our first method will be one that returns a list of available properties.
 The list will be returned by a service.
-First, this service will manage properties without persistence, but it will be replaced by a more sofisticated one.
+First, this service will manage properties without persistence, but it will be replaced by a more sophisticated one.

 The method will map the HTTP method GET and its returned value will be part of the response body: